Monserrate: History

-Pre-Columbian era
+Pre-Colombian era

 The history of Monserrate goes back to the pre-Columbian era.
 Before the Spanish conquest, the Bogotá savanna was inhabited by the Muisca, who were organised in their loose Muisca Confederation.
 The indigenous people, who had a thorough understanding of astronomy, called Monserrate quijicha caca; "grandmother's foot".
 At the solstice of June, the Sun, represented in their religion by the solar god Sué, rises exactly from behind Monserrate, as seen from Bolívar Square.
 The Spanish conquistadors in the early colonial period replaced the Muisca temples by catholic buildings.
 The first primitive cathedral of Bogotá was constructed on the northeastern corner of Bolívar Square in 1539, a year after the foundation of the capital of the New Kingdom of Granada.

 Colonial period

-In the 1620s, the Cofradia de la Vera Cruz ("Brotherhood of Vera Cruz") began using the Monserrate's hill top for religious celebrations.
-As time passed, many devoted residents of Bogotá began participating in the climb to the hill top.
-In 1650, four gentlemen met with the Archbishop as well as Juan de Borja, the head of the Tribunal of Santafe de Bogotá, in order to secure permission to build a small religious retreat on the top of Monserrate.
+In the 1620s, the Cofradia de la Vera Cruz ("Brotherhood of the True Cross") began using the Monserrate's hilltop for religious celebrations.
+As time passed, many devoted residents of Bogotá began participating in the climb to the hilltop.
+In 1650, four gentlemen met with the archbishop as well as Juan de Borja, the head of the Tribunal of Santa Fé de Bogotá, in order to secure permission to build a small religious retreat on the top of Monserrate.
 The founders decided to establish the hermitage retreat in the name of Monserrat's Morena Virgin.
 Her sanctuary was located in Catalonia, near Barcelona, giving the mountain the name Monserrate.
 Some people believe Montserrat was chosen to be the patron saint, due to one of the founders, Pedro Solis, having an uncle who had previously served as abbot in the Montserrat sanctuary.

 By 1656, Father Rojas had been assigned guarding the sanctuary and ordered the carving of a crucifix and a statue of Jesus Christ.
-After this statue was taken off the cross, it earned the name El Señor Caído ("The Fallen Lord").
+After this statue was taken off the cross, it earned the name "El Señor Caído" ("The Fallen Lord").
 Originally, these sculptures were placed inside a small chapel dedicated to the adoration of Christ instead of being placed inside the religious retreat itself.
 As time passed, more and more people began visiting the sanctuary in order to see the statue of Jesus, rather than the matron saint of Monserrat.
-By the 19th century, the statue of "The Fallen Lord" had gained so much attention, that the sculpture to the Virgin of Montserrat was removed from the hill as the center piece of the sanctuary and replaced with "El Señor Caido".
+By the 19th century, the statue of "The Fallen Lord" had gained so much attention, that the sculpture to the Virgin of Montserrat was removed from the hill as the center piece of the sanctuary and replaced with "El Señor Caído".
 The mountain has retained the name Monserrate afterwards.
-Ever since then, for more than four centuries, pilgrims and citizens have hiked the mountain to offer their prayers to the shrine of "El Señor Caido".
+Ever since then, for more than four centuries, pilgrims and citizens have hiked the mountain to offer their prayers to the shrine of "El Señor Caído".